nf-core/website/sites/main-site/src/content/events/2024/SIG_animalgenomics_Oct.md

 ---

 October 2024 talk of the monthly meeting of the _#animal-genomics_ special interest group.
-In this meeting **Roderic Guigó** (CRG, Spain) will speak about the annotation of the human and mouse genomes.
+In this meeting, **Roderic Guigó** (CRG, Spain) will speak about the annotation of the human and mouse genomes.